 96 Pages Posted: 5 May 2017 Last revised: 1 Aug 2018

 Date Written: July 2018

 We use detailed wage data on 2 million hourly wage employees from over 300 firms spread across 22 two-digit NAICS industries to estimate the effect of six minimum wage changes on employment.
 The effect of minimum wages on employment is nuanced.
-While the proportion of low-wage employees within firms in states that increase the minimum wage declines, existing minimum wage employees are no less likely to remain employed.
-We find that firms are more likely to reduce hiring rather than increase turnover to rebalance their work force.
-Employees directly affected by the increase to the minimum wage are no less likely to remain employed than their otherwise identical counterparts in states that do not change their minimum wage.
-Finally, we document significant heterogeneity in the employment effect across industries.
+While the overall amount of low wage employees within firms in states that increase the minimum wage declines, existing minimum wage employees are no less likely to remain employed.
+We find that firms are more likely to reduce hiring rather than increase turnover or close locations to rebalance their workforce.
+We also document significant heterogeneity in the employment effect across industries.
 While firms in the non-tradable goods industries do not reduce head-counts or hours, firms in the tradable goods industries reduce employment and substitute lower wage employees with marginally higher skilled labor.

 Keywords: Minimum Wage, Labor Economics, Employment, Income